Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Middle Ages.
 When the ruling family executed her husband for his political writings, the distraught noble commissioned a forge and crafted the cage.
 The final step was to sacrifice her own life, giving her heart (full of hate for the rulers) to create an artifact of disruption and despair for the ages. **Powers:**

 • **Curse of Miscommunication**: Once two Mad Dogs have fed on human flesh, the heart will begin twisting communication in the city where it is installed.
-Apply --1 ongoing to **manipulate** any bystander.
-The next feeding brings a further --1 ongoing to **read a bad situation**, as it becomes harder to think.
-Most bystanders will give in to panic at this point and will fight, flee, hide, or freeze.
+Apply --1 [[ongoing]] to **manipulate** any bystander.
+The next feeding brings a further --1 [[ongoing]] to **read a bad situation**, as it becomes harder to think.
+Most [[bystanders]] will give in to panic at this point and will fight, flee, hide, or freeze.

 **Weakness:** The Heart of Darkness can be defeated two ways, but there is only one way to destroy it.

 Simply put, a passionate kiss in the same room with the heart will cause it to go dormant.
 There must be some feeling behind it or it won't work.
 Once dormant, the Heart of Darkness is harmless until the elaborate activation spell can be repeated.

-The chains that bind it in place can take a total of 8-harm.
-If the hunters try to break the installation (and it's not dormant), the Heart lashes out with black lighting (2-harm close magic lightning ignore-armour).
+The chains that bind it in place can take a total of 8-[[harm]].
+If [[the hunters]] try to break the installation (and it's not dormant), the Heart lashes out with black lighting (2-[[harm]] close magic lightning ignore-[[armour]]).
 If the installation is destroyed, the artifact loses its connection to the city and the phenomenon is defeated.

 To destroy the Heart of Darkness for good, the frame must be dismantled and the heart buried with the rest of the old Countess of Winchester's body in the UK.